5 Reasons Why You Shouldn’t Ignore Flat Design for Epic Conversions

 White space is an integral part of flat design.

 Flat design makes it easy to prioritize and highlight content.

 Slow loading websites and apps are irritating to use; users bounce away.

-Compared to websites that use heavy images and graphics, flat design loads faster.
+Compared to websites that use heavy images and graphics, flat design websites load faster.
 With the absence of gradients, serif fonts, and other skeuomorphic properties, flat design elements are smaller in (file) size.
-Web elements with smaller file size loads quicker than elements with larger file size.
-Google recently changed its logo to a sans-serif one, in order to reduce the logo size and ultimately the load time of its homepage.
+Web elements with smaller file size load quicker than elements with larger file size.
+Google changed its logo to a sans-serif one, to reduce the logo size and ultimately the load time of its homepage.

 Even from a developer’s perspective, flat design works quicker.
 Components of a flat web page are vector or code-based graphics, which further contribute to a reduced page-load time.

-Moving further.
-A fast loading website affects the bottom-line of a business.
-It can actually help increase conversions and revenue for websites.
+A fast-loading website affects the bottom-line of a business.
+It can help increase conversions and revenue for websites.

 With a greater chance of appearing on top of SERPs, flat design websites can tap high-intent users on search engines.
 Normally, high-intent users are more inclined to make conversions.

 Add-on: Apparently, Google is testing a new feature on its SERP that labels websites as “slow” if they have a high load-time.

 Take a look at the below screenshot.